 Does each store have the same policy on coupons?

 Unfortunately not.
 Every store has their own specific policy on coupons.
 Some may not allow you to combine two different coupons.
 Others may limit you on how many you can use.
 It’s best to check your favorite stores’ policies before you start using coupons.

 How can I maximize savings?

 Couponing is all about saving money.
-You can maximize those savings in a variety of ways, such as:
+You can save money quickly and maximize efforts in a variety of ways, such as:

 - Taking advantage of double coupon days at your favorite store